Freedom of Information Act (FOIA)

 Introduction to Freedom of Information

-Some records are, however, not subject to release via the FOIA process; these types of records are described under 5 ILCS 140, Section 7 (1) thru (bb).
-Some records may also be subject to confidentiality provisions imposed by other statutes; these types of records are described under 5 ILCS 140/7.5 (a) thru (s).
+Please note that some records are not subject to release via the FOIA process; these types of records are described under 5 ILCS 140/7.
+Some records may also be subject to confidentiality provisions imposed by other statutes; these types of records are described under 5 ILCS 140/7.5.
 The FOIA process for disclosure of information does not supersede these other applicable statutory and judicial mandates.

 How to Submit a FOIA Request